-MEs are encouraged to allow all drivers to review their information that is collected for reporting to the National Registry via the MCSA-5850.
-This review reduces the likelihood of MEs submitting incorrect driver information to the National Registry and subsequently to the States, potentially hindering delivery of the MEC information to the intended CDLIS driver record.
-Although FMCSA has the responsibility to ensure that the integrity of the National Registry-CDLIS data exchange, FMCSA relies on the accuracy of the data submitted by the ME.
-Therefore, if a driver is attempting to obtain or renew his/her CDL at the SDLA and finds that inaccurate information was transmitted to the SDLA, the driver should contact the ME that conducted the examination, review the information that was submitted by the ME, correct the information, and have the ME resubmit the MCSA-5850 to the National Registry.
+MEs are encouraged to allow all drivers to review their information that is collected for reporting to FMCSA via the CMV Driver Medical Examination Results Form, MCSA-5850.
+This review, if conducted, does not include an actual review of the data entry information submitted into the National Registry system, but the information contained on the form.
+This review reduces data errors that could be transmitted to the National Registry and subsequently to the States, potentially hindering delivery of the MEC information to the intended CDLIS driver record.
+Although FMCSA has the responsibility to ensure that the data is transmitted appropriately, the Agency relies on the accuracy of the data submitted by the ME.
+Therefore, if a driver finds that inaccurate information was transmitted to the SDLA, the driver should contact the ME that conducted the examination, review the information that was submitted by the ME, correct the information, and have the ME resubmit the MCSA-5850 to the National Registry.